High-quality Industrial Metal 3D Printing: DMLS and Binder Jetting Service |

 Upload your CAD files to get an instant quote on metal prototypes and production parts.
 Parts ship in 3-5 days.
 Free shipping on all US orders.

-Upload your CAD files to get an RFQ on parts via our ExOne partnership.
+Upload your CAD files to get an instant quote on parts.
 Parts ship in 10 days.
 Free shipping on all US orders.

 Xometry offers direct metal laser sintering (DMLS) and metal binder jetting as metal 3D printing options.
 These processes are suitable for creating metal prototypes, tooling, and production parts on demand.
 However, each metal 3D printing process uses different metals and fusing methods, resulting in parts with different mechanical properties, prices, and lead times.